 When your ship is destroyed in EVE online, you are left floating in a small metal pod that has a very small number of hitpoints and is therefore very vulnerable to attack.
-If your pod is destroyed, you die and are resurrected in your clone.
-Clones have a limited skill point capacity, so you can lose skills if you do not have an up-to-date clone when podkilled.
+If your pod is destroyed, you die and are resurrected in your clone, wherever your clone happens to be.

-You can't lose points from your attributes if podkilled.
-You only lose skillpoints.
-But you will lose any implants your character has if you are killed.
+You will lose any implants your character has if you are killed.
 They are destroyed along with your character's old body.

 Your ship will appear in the overview as a wreck.
 It is possible to bookmark your wreck so that you can find your wreck later and loot and salvage from it, but this can be dangerous if enemies are firing on your pod.
 Regardless, the wreckage might contain modules that were fitted to your ship that remained intact, but some of your modules might be destroyed.
 To salvage from the wreck, have a Salvager fitted to the ship that you take to your wreck.
 Look in your character sheet at the Combat Log and view the Losses tab to see what was destroyed, and who was responsible for dealing the killing blow to your ship.

 Podkilling is never legal, even if you have kill rights on someone (which just means that you're allowed to destroy that person's ship -- not the actual person -- without fear of punishment from CONCORD).
-This means that NPCs will never podkill you on purpose (although they might accidentally) but player characters might.
+This means that NPCs will never podkill you on purpose (although they might accidentally).